mjgregoire/RNA-seq-pipeline/Pipeline.md

 To open the multiqc .html report you need to transfer the file to your local downloads folder.
 To do this you need to go to your local terminal.
 If you have not already set up an ssh key (see above loging into HPC section to login with SSH).

 On your terminal type the following to SSH into the HPC and download the file locally (this downloads to your Downloads folder):
-`scp -i ~/YaleSSHkey {your ID}@transfer-mccleary.ycrc.yale.edu:{path to your accesion here}/fastqs/fastqc_results/multiqc_report.html \ #backslash is line continuation character and tells terminal to continue onto the next line
+`scp -i ~/YaleSSHkey {your ID}@transfer-mccleary.ycrc.yale.edu:{path to your accesion here}/fastqs/fastqc_results/multiqc_report.html \

 ~/Downloads/multiqc_report_$(basename $(dirname $(dirname $(dirname /{path to your accession here}/fastqs/fastqc_results/multiqc_report.html)))).html`
+The backslash in the code is a line continuation character and tells terminal to continue onto the next line.

 ## Trimming FASTQ files
 To trim poor sequence quality or adapters on FASTQ files make and run the following bash script.